-PRINCIPLES/ RECOMMENDATIONS YES /NO /IRRELEVANT COMMENT Principle 1: Basic provisions The overriding objective of a company should be to operate in common interests of all the shareholders by optimising over time shareholder value.
-1.1.
+PRINCIPLES/ RECOMMENDATIONS YES /NO /IRRELEVANT COMMENT Principle 1: Basic provisions The overriding objective of a company should be to operate in comm time shareholder value. on interests of all the shareholders by optimising over 1.1.
 A company should adopt and make public the company's development strategy and objectives byclearly declaring how the company intends to meet the interests of its shareholders and optimise shareholdervalue.
-Yes The governance system of the stock company Vilniaus Degtine ensures that all information about material events of the Company, financial results, activities and development prospects is disclosed on a timely basis and accurately as provided for by the provisions of the law, and the information is also posted on the website of the Company and in other sources.
+Yes The governance system of the stock company Vilniaus Degtinė ensures that all information about material events of the Company, financial results, activities and development prospects is disclosed on a timely basis and accurately as provided for by the provisions of the law, and the information is also posted on the website of the Company and in other sources.
 1.2.
 All management bodies of a company should act in furtherance of the declared strategic objectives inview of the need to optimise shareholder value.
 Yes The activities of all management bodies of the Company are focused on creating value for the shareholders and client, providing high-quality products to the consumers.
 1.3.
 Company's supervisory and management bodies should act in close co-operation in order to attain maximum benefit for the company and its shareholders.
 Yes The supervisory board, the board and the head of the Company work in close cooperation when resolving various issues arising in the Company, held joint discussions on particularly important issues in order to find the most optimal solutions ensuring maximum benefit for the Company.
 1.4.
 Company's supervisory and management bodies should ensure that the rights and interests of persons other than the company's shareholders (e.g. employees, creditors, suppliers, clients, local community), participating in or connected with the company's operation, are duly respected too.
 Yes Management bodies of the Company ensure that the rights of all interested parties (stakeholders) are respected.
-Quality management system (ISO 9001) has been implemented in the Company; a labour council is elected in the Company to represent the interests of the employees.
+Quality management system (ISO 9001) has been implemented in the Company.
 There is mutually beneficial cooperation with suppliers and clients; terms and provisions of the contracts are strictly followed.

-Annual Financial Statements and Annual Statement for the year ended on the 31th December 2013 ı Principle II: The corporate governance framework ı
+Annual Financial Statements and Annual Statement for the year ended on the 31th December 2014 APPROVED by the General Shareholder's Meeting on

+Principle II: The corporate governance framework